ahungry/cl-protobufs/cl-protobufs.rst

 ::

-  proto:parse-schema-from-file (filename)                       [Function]
+  proto:parse-schema-from-file (pathname                        [Function]
+                                &key name class conc-name)

-Parses the contents of the file given by *filename*, and returns the Protobufs model (a set object objects rooted at ``proto:protobuf-schema``) corresponding to the parsed file.
+Parses the contents of the file given by *pathname*, and returns the Protobufs model (a set object objects rooted at ``proto:protobuf-schema``) corresponding to the parsed file.
 The name of the Protobufs schema is generated automatically from the file name.

+*name*, *class* and *conc-name* are as for ``proto:parse-schema-from-stream``.
+The defaults for *name* and *class* are produced by taking the name of the file and generating a name string and a class name symbol.

 ::

-  proto:parse-schema-from-stream (stream &key name class)       [Function]
+  proto:parse-schema-from-stream (stream                        [Function]
+                                  &key name class conc-name)

 Parses the contents of the stream *stream*, and returns the Protobufs schema corresponding to the parsed file.

-If *name* is supplied, it gives the Protobufs name for the schema.
-If *class* is supplied, it gives the Lisp name.
+If *name* is supplied, it gives the Protobufs name (a string) for the schema.
+If *class* is supplied, it gives the Lisp name (a symbol).
+These are only used for display purposes.

+*conc-name* is the default "conc name" to use for all of the messages in the file.
+The default is "", which has the effect of giving eponymous slot accessors to all of the classes generating during the import process.

 ::